j-baldock/Baldock-et-al_GroundwaterGrowthProduction_2024/README.md

 "Stream Network": this contains the stream network/flowline shapefile generated as in the manuscript

-"Temperature": this contains scripts and data used in the temperature model. "tsmod2.txt" is the JAGS model used in the analysis.
-"TemperatureData_Daily.csv" is the raw temperature data (daily mean, min, and max) used in all temperature analyses.
+"Temperature": this contains scripts used for the temperature modelling objective. "tsmod2.txt" is the JAGS model used in the analysis.